HubSpot/oneforty-data/README.md

 # oneforty app data

 Data on 4,000+ social media apps along with screenshots and reviews from oneforty.
-The data is being provided under an open license (see below), and hopefully will be useful to others.
+The data is being provided under an open license (see below).

+The data was collected as part of running oneforty.com, and will hopefully will be useful to others.

+Questions / Comments - contact <a href="http://graysky.org">Mike Champion</a> (<a href="http://twitter.com/graysky">@graysky</a>)

 ## License